futoin/specs/final/ftn12_async_api.md

     * set callback, to be used to cancel execution
 1. `void waitExternal()`
     * prevent implicit `as.success()` behavior of current step
+1. `Pointer stack(size[, destroy_cb])`
+    * allocate temporary object with lifetime of step for non-GC technologies

 ### 2.2.3.
 Control API - can be used only on Root AsyncSteps object

-1. `execute()` - must be called only once after root object steps are configured.
+1. `void execute()` - must be called only once after root object steps are configured.
     * Initiates AsyncSteps execution implementation-defined way
-1. `cancel()` - may be called on root object to asynchronously cancel execution
+1. `void cancel()` - may be called on root object to asynchronously cancel execution
-1. `promise()` - must be called only once after root object steps are configured.
+1. `Promise promise()` - must be called only once after root object steps are configured.
     * Wraps `execute()` into native Promise.
     * Returns native Promise object.